oroszgy/awesome-hungarian-nlp/README.md

 ### Corpora

-- [Hungarian Webcorpus](http://mokk.bme.hu/resources/webcorpus/) With over 1.48 billion words unfiltered (589m words fully filtered), this is by far the largest Hungarian language corpus, and unlike the Hungarian National Corpus (125m words), it is available in its entirety under a permissive Open Content license.
+- [Hungarian Webcorpus](http://mokk.bme.hu/resources/webcorpus/) With over 1.48 billion words unfiltered (589 million words fully filtered), this is by far the largest Hungarian language corpus, and unlike the Hungarian National Corpus (125 million words), it is available in its entirety under a permissive Open Content license.
+- [OSCAR](https://traces1.inria.fr/oscar/) is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using the goclassy architecture.
+(2339 million unique words)
 - [emLam](https://hlt.bme.hu/en/resources/emLam) A Language Modeling Benchmark Corpus for Hungarian, similar to the One Billion Word corpus (Chelba, 2014) for English.
 - [Leipzig corpora](http://wortschatz.uni-leipzig.de/en/download/) contains randomly selected sentences in the language of the corpus and are available in sizes from 10,000 sentences up to 1 million sentences.
 The sources are either newspaper texts or texts randomly collected from the web.
 - [web2corpus](http://ufal.mff.cuni.cz/w2c) Automatically create multilingual web corpus